 To make these truffles, I use Goya brand passion fruit puree, found in the freezer section of my local supermarket.
 For optimal taste and texture, use the best white chocolate you can afford (this means no white chocolate chips!) and take the time to temper the semi-sweet chocolate.
 If you've never worked with candy molds before, be sure to check out the photo tutorial showing how to make molded chocolates!

-- 9 oz. good-quality white chocolate (not chips)
+- 9 ounces white chocolate (good quality, not chips)

 1. Begin by making the passion fruit ganache filling.
 If you are using passion fruit puree, pass it through a mesh strainer to remove the solids from the juice, and discard the solids.
 Place the 2/3 cup of juice in a small saucepan with the light corn syrup and the heavy cream over medium-high heat.
 Bring this mixture to a boil.